 It might be said if any of the California taxing authorities have threatened you with a lien or a levy, they’ve decided to take the boxing gloves off.
-You’re now in the ring due to long-delinquent taxes and it’s the bare knuckles version of boxing that they will try to hit you with.
+You’re now in the ring due to long-delinquent taxes and it’s the bare knuckles version of boxing they are playing now.

 The delinquent tax round you are in – the balance you owe, whether you’ve made any attempts to pay, or have already received a Notice of State Tax Lien or Levy – can strengthen or weaken your case.